-Zoom On Richard L. Baron, president, Radiological Society of North America, 2016
+Zoom On Richard L. Baron, past-president, Radiological Society of North America, 2016

 “Building bridges among radiology communities, based on providing collaborative opportunities, education and resources, is an important role for the RSNA,” says Dr. Baron.